 As with some minor personal changes, mostly their lead guitarists, some of these songs, like “For Your Love,” “Happenings Ten Years Time Ago,” “Think About It,” “Over, Under Sideways Down,” and the book’ title (song) “Heart Full of Soul” became immortal classics by the band The Yardbirds, as the band renamed itself in 1963.

-And although probably most people who were born with asthma would decide against playing a wind instrument like the harmonica, let alone singing excessively long and loud, he did both, and his blues harp sound had a very distinctive “European” tone, much diffident than that of his black American idols.
+And although probably most people who were born with asthma would decide against playing a wind instrument like the harmonica, let alone singing excessively long and loud, he did both, and his blues harp sound had a very distinctive “European” tone, much different than that of his black American idols.
 His trading of riffs with the band’s guitarists became one of the many trademarks of the Yardbirds.

-And even though the band may mostly be remembered for the creme de la creme of rock guitarist they employed over the years – Eric Clapton, Jeff Beck, and Jimmy Page – Relf’s singing always provided their recordings with some sort of mysterious, dark, almost sinister sound.
-His mellow and somewhat detached approach, as he did not posses the volume of other contemporary British rock singers, made his voice a perfect fit for the many esoteric and psychedelic lyrics that he presented (before anybody had even heard about psychedelia rock).
+Even though the band may mostly be remembered for the creme de la creme of rock guitarists they employed over the years – Eric Clapton, Jeff Beck, and Jimmy Page – Relf’s singing always provided their recordings with some sort of mysterious, dark, almost sinister sound.
+His mellow and somewhat detached approach, as he did not possess the volume of other contemporary British rock singers, made his voice a perfect fit for the many esoteric and psychedelic lyrics that he presented (before anybody had even heard about psychedelia rock).
 One important thing often overlooked by rock historians is that the Yardbirds created psychedelic rock gems almost without any electronic toys (with the exception of the Tone Bender and Vox pedal used by Beck and Page) or studio gadgets like the Beatles.
 That means two guitars and Relf’s voice were enough to have audiences freak out in ecstasy; without the help of keyboards, tape samples, backward recordings or synthesizers.

-David French’s book is not – unlike many others – on the band’s guitar players, but tells Relf’s story, and reconstructs the way too short life of a very gifted and special singer, seen through the eyes of band mates, managers and his widow April Mannino.
-Relf unfortunately was not a very healthy person, even his asthma left aside, he often was depressed, very insecure and had a strong introspective tendency and even if judged by all as the most lovely and amicable guy, possessed a rather dark and negative air.
+David French’s book is not – unlike many others – on the band’s guitar players, but tells Relf’s story, and reconstructs the way of the too short life of a very gifted and special singer, seen through the eyes of band mates, managers and his widow April Mannino.
+Relf unfortunately was not a very healthy person, even his asthma aside, he often was depressed, very insecure and had a strong introspective tendency and even if judged by all as the most lovely and amicable guy, possessed a rather dark and negative air.

 When the Yardbirds finally broke up in 1968, after their eighth US tour that meant mostly a lot of hassle, pressure and another very tight schedule, Relf was rather relieved for a short time.
 Nevertheless, one major problem on tour for him were his constant disputes with a very loud and unreliable Jeff Beck who would make it impossible for him to hear his own singing at a show, and later his complicated situation as the front man to be squeezed onstage between two world-class guitar players, who had most of the attention and volume.